SchoolOfCode/workshop_dom-102/README.md

 _This does not need to be in a function_

-There is a list of extra tips to be added to the unordered list with the id of `#tips-list`
+There is a list of extra tips to be added to the unordered list with the id of `#tips-list`.

-👉 Select the tips list
+👉 Select the tips list.
+(This is the variable called `tips` that contains the array of tips!)

-👉 Use a for loop to loop through the array of tips
+👉 Use a for loop to loop through the array of tips.

-👉 for each tip...
+👉 For each tip...

 - create an `li` element
 - set the `textContent` of the `li` element to be the current tip